bredmold/nickel-scm/README.md

 ## Future Plans
 These are features I have in mind for the future.
 I have no schedule for getting to them.
-* Section headers in the report
-  * Allow separators to be labeled in a way that shows up in the report
 * Logical grouping of projects
   * Allow projects to be declared in logical groups
   * Filter actions based on groups